 Memorandum and Articles of Association

 These may expressly provide for their alteration by resolution of the directors in addition to the usual power of alteration by special resolution by the members.

 There is no minimum capital requirement and shares may have a par value or may be of no-par value or a combination of both.
 They may be fractional and expressed in the currencies of any country except Samoa in single or multiple currencies.
-Share warrants issued to bearer or bearer shares may be issued or exchanged for fully paid up shares.
-Details of allotments and redemptions of shares need not be filed with the Registrar.

 Subject to certain conditions, shares may be issued by way of gift and without consideration.

 Subject to its articles, a company may provide financial assistance for the purchase or subscription of its own shares or the shares of any related company, provided the directors honestly believe that such purchase or subscription will not result in the company thereby being incapable of meeting its obligations to creditors as they fall due.

 The principal of capital maintenance is abolished in favour of a solvency test in regard to any distribution of capital or reduction of liability in respect of capital.
 The directors must have an honest belief that any such distribution or reduction will not result in the company being incapable of meeting its obligations to creditors as they fall due and must file a capital reduction notice with the Registrar.